Mela User Guide

 Sinusoid Graph

-The graph displays how a sinusoid with a unity amplitude would be transformed by the module given the parameters.
-Drag it horizontally or vertically to adjust the Clock or Bits parameter correspondingly.
-Double-tap the graph to reset the parameters to their default values.
+The graph visualises how a unity-amplitude sinusoid would be transformed by the module.
+Sliding horizontally or vertically on the graph adjusts Clock or Bits, and double-tapping resets them to their default values.

 Released on Oct 12, 2023 as part of Collection 2.